ankowals/saf/README.md

 	(in progress) a way to execute tests related to
 		(to do) - mobile => Appium integration
+		(to do) - better Sikuli integration for image based automation

 		(to do) a way to downlaod any 3rd party symptoms from SUT like logs, trace files (create step def to run tcpdump on unix hosts or tshark/rawCap on windows hosts)
 		(to do) a way to monitor and indicate quality of committed tests (see SonarQube for example )